Homa

 - Homa also allocates 5-10% of the bandwidth to the oldest message (which will be the longest one), so that the longest message also doesn’t completely starve.
 Both, the granting mechanism and the Pacer Thread take this into consideration.

-- Receiver-driven Congestion Control
+Receiver-Driven Congestion Control

 - A receiver is usually in a better position to signal and drive congestion rather than the sender, because the receiver knows how much buffer capacity it has left and the number of RPCs that it has.
 So, it is better to let the receiver signal whether messages can be sent or not.